 I’ve tried so many noodle puddings, but keep coming back to the same old , same old. they’ve been passed down in so many different incarnations. i don’t even know what the original one is anymore. this is my most favorite. also a perfect break fast food for Yom Kippur.
-It can and should be made ahead of time, it will hold together better. we used to add apricot jam, but it really was overkill. we omitted it, and it is perfect just the way it is.
+It can and should be made ahead of time, it will hold together better.

 1 lb. noodles ( i use extra wide egg noodles, you’ll need a bag and 1/4 app. just eyeball it)